SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 In the example below,
-the values of ``firstBits`` and ``otherBits`` each have a bit set to ``1`` that the other does not.
+the values of ``firstBits`` and ``otherBits`` each have a bit set to ``1`` in a location that the other does not.
 The bitwise XOR operator sets both of these bits to ``1`` in its output value.
 All of the other bits in ``firstBits`` and ``otherBits`` match and are set to ``0`` in the output value: